 Gonzales is a somewhat small city located in the state of California.
 With a population of 8,460 people and two constituent neighborhoods, Gonzales is the 438th largest community in California.

 When you are in Gonzales, you'll notice that it is more blue-collar than most other communities in America.
-51.86% of Gonzales’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Gonzales is a city of farmers, fishers, or foresters, sales and office workers, and service providers.
-There are especially a lot of people living in Gonzales who work in farm management occupations (25.38%), office and administrative support (9.14%), and sales jobs (7.93%).
+44.54% of Gonzales’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Gonzales is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
+There are especially a lot of people living in Gonzales who work in farm management occupations (21.40%), sales jobs (8.75%), and office and administrative support (8.72%).

-The per capita income in Gonzales in 2010 was $19,466, which is lower middle income relative to California and the nation.
-This equates to an annual income of $77,864 for a family of four.
+The per capita income in Gonzales in 2010 was $15,321, which is low income relative to California and the nation.
+This equates to an annual income of $61,284 for a family of four.
 However, Gonzales contains both very wealthy and poor people as well.

+Gonzales is an extremely ethnically-diverse city.
 The people who call Gonzales home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Gonzales, accounting for 93.81% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Gonzales, accounting for 93.67% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Gonzales residents report their race to be White, followed by Asian.
-Important ancestries of people in Gonzales include Irish, German, Italian, and Jordanian.
+Important ancestries of people in Gonzales include German, Irish, Jordanian, and Portuguese.

 The most common language spoken in Gonzales is Spanish.
 Other important languages spoken here include English and Arabic.